Product Disclosures

 "What should I do if I want a change from limitations, exclusions, substitutions or cost increases for drugs specified in this plan?"

-- Please contact Cigna at the number on the back of your ID card with any questions about your pharmacy plan.
+- Please contact Cigna Healthcare at the number on the back of your ID card with any questions about your pharmacy plan.

 -